yeckoh/dice_roller/README.md

 # dice_roller
+# its unoptimized and doesn't necessarily follow good programming conventions and practices.
 compound statement dice simulating

+written in C++ for windows machines

 supports 7 digit 'particles'

 up to 10 separate dice groups

-written in C++ for windows machines
+has optional flags, such as: crit, floor, verbose, etc.

 example of use: